-- A residential tenancy officer will contact you to offer mediation, if both parties agree to it.
+- A residential tenancy officer may contact you to offer mediation, if both parties agree to it.

 How long it takes

 It should take 2 days for Residential Tenancies to send you the hearing package (including hearing date and time) or let you know that your hearing package is ready.
 If you apply in person at Access Nova Scotia, you should get the hearing package right away.
 It can take longer if more information is needed or if your application hasn’t been filled in correctly.

 If you receive Income Assistance, Social Assistance or the Guaranteed Income Supplement, you may not have to pay this fee.

 You can also request in your application that you’d like to have the application fee awarded to you as part of the decision.
 If the application fee is awarded, it’ll be paid by the respondent (the other party in the dispute).
 No other costs associated with the application may be awarded.